 Asthma and COPD are currently amongst the most prevalent respiratory diseases in the population.
 In a randomized study in Italy involving 3000 subjects on the prevalence of asthma and COPD, the study concluded one in eight adults age greater than 20 years old were affected by either asthma, COPD, or the co-existence of both diseases.

 Within the last few decades, the benefits of beta-2 agonists on the overall effect against mortality and morbidity have been a widely debated topic of discussion.
-While LABAs have been proven to improve pulmonary function, provide symptomatic relief, and improve quality of life, there has been data suggesting the chronic use of LABAs as a monotherapy approach has led to an overall increase in severe asthma incidences leading up to hospitalization, intubation, or even mortality.
+While LABAs have been proven to improve pulmonary function, provide symptomatic relief, and improve quality of life, data suggests that the chronic use of LABAs as a monotherapy approach has led to an overall increase in severe asthma incidences up to hospitalization, intubation, or even mortality.
 Subsequent studies were performed using dual therapy of LABAs and ICS as a treatment for asthma, and, compared to monotherapy, there was a decrease in the incidence of severe asthma exacerbations.

 Enhancing Healthcare Team Outcomes

-Given that most patients will be on lifetime treatment for COPD and severe asthma, managing the treatment with beta-2 agonists in the context of the National Asthma Education and Prevention and GOLD guidelines respectively require a patient-centered approach involving coordination between an interprofessional systems.
-At the level of primary care, studies have shown improvement in the quality of diagnostic and guideline-oriented therapy approaches in settings with a designated respiratory care specialist.
+Given that most patients will be on lifetime treatment for COPD and severe asthma, managing the treatment with beta-2 agonists in the context of the National Asthma Education and Prevention and GOLD guidelines, respectively, require a patient-centered approach involving coordination between interprofessional team members.
+In primary care, studies have shown improvement in the quality of diagnostic and guideline-oriented therapy approaches in settings with a designated respiratory care specialist.
 Patient outcomes improved under more focused care in terms of overall decreases in symptoms and decreases in the usage of rescue inhalers.
 Patients also demonstrated proper inhaler technique more frequently compared to facilities without a respiratory care specialist, and the use of spirometry as a means of diagnosis was greater.
-[Level III] Pharmacists can verify dosing, teach proper inhalation and spacer technique, and perform medication reconcilaition, altering the prescriber to any conerns.
+[Level 3] Pharmacists can verify dosing, teach proper inhalation and spacer technique, and perform medication reconciliation, altering the prescriber to any concerns.
 Nursing can monitor care and also reinforce administration counseling, as well as assessing therapeutic effectiveness.

-Patients are often from the geriatric population, and coordination between the provider and a nursing home or community center is required to ensure medication compliance and adequate outpatient care, particularly in patients with multiple disabilities.
-Pulmonary rehabilitation, to regain lost strength and endurance as well, as become reintegrated into the community, have shown improvements to the overall patient quality of life.
+Patients are often from the geriatric population, and coordination between the provider and a nursing home or community center must ensure medication compliance and adequate outpatient care, particularly in patients with multiple disabilities.
+Pulmonary rehabilitation, to regain lost strength and endurance and become reintegrated into the community, has shown improvements to the overall patient quality of life.
 This approach involves proper patient education on coping mechanisms for exacerbations or dyspnea to minimize emotional stress, proper breathing techniques, the importance of pacing and life modifications, as well as muscle training.
-Communication with the patient on correct inhalation techniques, signs of adverse side effects, and lifestyle modifications, including the cessation of smoking, can improve patient outcomes as well (Evidence level III).
-Consultation with a pulmonologist and respiratory therapist are often involved in the medical management of the patient, especially in patients with multiple comorbidities.
+Communication with the patient on correct inhalation techniques, signs of adverse side effects, and lifestyle modifications, including smoking cessation, can improve patient outcomes.
+[Level 3] Consultation with a pulmonologist and respiratory therapist are often involved in the medical management of the patient, especially in patients with multiple comorbidities.

 Beta-2 agonist therapy requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, respiratory therapists, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
-[Level V]
+[Level 5]